Here’s How Vaginal Dilators Might Help Someone Who Experiences Pain During Sex

-It’s understandable if you have never used a vaginal dilator before or don’t know about the benefits of using one; they largely fly under the radar.
-These tube-like tools, which come in varying sizes, are meant to be inserted into the vagina to help treat several different vaginal health conditions, one of the more common being pain during sex.
+If you’ve never used a vaginal dilator or don’t know anyone who has, you might be in the dark on its actual definition.
+These tube-like tools, which come in varying sizes, are meant to be inserted into the vagina to help treat several different vaginal-related conditions, one of the more common being pain during sex.

-That said, vaginal dilators aren’t something you just order off Amazon on a whim.
-To help demystify the device for you, we spoke to experts about exactly how vaginal dilators work, how they’re used in vaginal dilator therapy, when they’re recommended, and more.
+To help demystify the device for you, we spoke to two experts, an ob-gyn and a pelvic floor physical therapist, about exactly how vaginal dilators work, when they’re recommended, and more.

 What Are Vaginal Dilators?

-Also know as vaginal trainers, vaginal dilators are long, cylinder-like objects meant to be inserted into the vagina to help decrease pelvic floor muscle tension, decrease sensitivity at the vaginal opening, and improve the flexibility of the vaginal canal, says Rachel Gelman, DPT, Intimina’s pelvic floor health expert.
+According to Rachel Gelman, DPT, INTIMINA’s pelvic floor health expert, vaginal dilators help to decrease pelvic floor muscle tension, decrease sensitivity at the vaginal opening, and improve the flexibility of the vaginal canal.

 What Conditions Can Vaginal Dilators Help Treat?

-Vaginal dilators or vaginal dilator therapy can be used to treat a few different health conditions and issues, but one of the most common is sexual dysfunction caused by estrogen deficiencies, like during menopause.
+Vaginal dilators can be used to treat a few different health conditions and issues, but one of the most common is sexual dysfunction caused by estrogen deficiencies, like during menopause.

-Low estrogen levels can cause the skin of the vagina to thin and become less lubricated, which in turn can make sex particularly painful, says Lucky Sekhon, MD, ob-gyn, reproductive endocrinologist, and infertility specialist.
-According to Memorial Sloan Kettering Cancer Center, this vaginal issue may also result after certain cancer treatments.
-The use of vaginal dilators in these instances can help stop the vagina from losing its elasticity.
+As Lucky Sekhon, MD, ob-gyn, reproductive endocrinologist, and infertility specialist, explained, low estrogen levels can cause the skin of the vagina to thin, be less lubricated, and atrophy, which in turn can make sex particularly painful.
+According to resources from Memorial Sloan Kettering Cancer Center, this vaginal issue may also result after certain cancer treatments.
+The use of vaginal dilators in these instances help stop the vagina from narrowing or losing its elasticity.

 Vaginismus is another condition where vaginal dilators might be beneficial.
-Vaginismus is when the pelvic floor muscles involuntary contract and make any type of vaginal penetration – like penis-in-vagina intercourse, tampon usage, or dildo usage – painful, difficult, or even impossible, Dr. Gelman explains.
-During sex, some people who experience vaginismus may also note that it feels like their partner is “hitting a wall.”
+According to Dr. Gelman, vaginismus is when the pelvic floor muscles involuntary contract and make any type of vaginal penetration – like penis-to-vagina intercourse, tampon usage, or dildo usage – painful, difficult, or even impossible.
+During sex, some people who are experiencing vaginismus may also note that it feels like their partner is “hitting a wall.”

-“A dilator can be helpful to teach a person’s muscles to relax in response to penetration,” Dr. Gelman explains.
+“A dilator can be helpful to teach a person’s muscles to relax in response to penetration,” Dr. Gelman explained.
 “A person starts with a small dilator and gradually increases the size to match the size of whatever object they are working towards.”
-This, for example, might mean a tampon, an erect penis, or a dildo.
+This, for example, might mean an erect penis or a dildo.

-Vaginal dilators may also be recommended for people who have had reconstructive surgeries or surgeries on their vagina, Dr. Sekhon adds.
+Dr. Sekhon added that vaginal dilators might also be recommended for people who have had reconstructive surgeries or surgeries on their vagina.

-Vaginal dilators should never be self-prescribed.
-Patients should always consult a medical provider prior to using these tools, Dr. Gelman says, as certain symptoms might actually be due to other causes and would require different treatment plans.
-But if you’ve received the OK to work by yourself, here are some tips on how to use a vaginal dilator, according to Seitz.
+Vaginal dilators should never be self-prescribed, though.
+Dr. Gelman said patients should always consult with a medical provider prior to using these tools, as certain symptoms might actually be due to other causes and would require different treatment plans.